MISP/misp-rfc/misp-core-format/raw.md

 deleted is represented by a JSON boolean. deleted **MUST** be present.

+#### data

+data contains the base64 encoded contents of an attachment or a malware sample.
+For malware samples, the sample **MUST** be encrypted using a password protected zip archive, with the password being "infected".

+data is represented by a JSON string in base64 encoding. data **MUST** be set for attributes of type malware-sample and attachment.

 #### RelatedAttribute

 RelatedAttribute is an array of attributes correlating with the current attribute.
 Each element in the array represents an JSON object which contains an Attribute dictionnary with the external attributes who correlate.
 Each Attribute **MUST** include the id, org_id, info and a value.
 Only the correlations found on the local instance are shown in RelatedAttribute.